Tr1Fecta-7/Tr1Fecta-7/README.md

 ### Hi there 👋

+I'm Tr1Fecta.
+I primarily do iOS Runtime Modification development and work with Objective-C a lot.
+I'm currently in the process of learning C, so that's gonna be another adventure for me!

 <!--
 **Tr1Fecta-7/Tr1Fecta-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.